vcflib/vcflib/README.md

 We also added support for python bindings and unit tests.
 See [realign.py](./test/tests/realign.py) for an example.

+# Support

+The developers are on the vcflib
+[matrix channel](https://matrix.to/#/#vcflib:matrix.org).
+Please do not use the github issue tracker for support issues!

 # Contributing

 To contribute code to vcflib send a github pull request.
 We may ask